MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-install-business-central-apps.md

 > [!NOTE]
 > This configuration can be managed by stepping through the **Connect to Power BI** assisted setup guide, or by navigating to the **[Power BI Connector Setup](https://businesscentral.dynamics.com?page=36951)** page.

-You can Configure the following components in the assisted setup guide
+You can configure the following components in the assisted setup guide

 1. Calendar Type
 1. UTC Offset